-The Regional Pacific NDC Hub will have a core team of experts based at SPC in Suva and SPREP in Apia (and funding permitting SPC in FSM) available to deliver technical assistance directly in coordination with existing mechanisms.
-In addition to the core team additional technical assistance will be provided as required.
+The Regional Pacific NDC Hub will be managed by a Hub Implementation Unit.
+The Hub Implementation Unit, with a core team of experts, will be based at SPC in Suva and SPREP in Apia (and funding permitting SPC in FSM).
+It will undertake the delivery of the NDC Hub activities, including direct technical assistance.
+A Hub manager will provide overall management and coordination of services provided by the core team of experts (see Annex 1).
+In addition to the core team additional technical assistance will be provided through Hub partners directly and additional short-term consultants/attachments as required through the Regional Technical Support Mechanism (RTSM).